seq-code/seqcode/README.md

 from the name of the earliest legitimate type genus among the lower-ranking taxa.

-**Note.** The type of a taxon above the rank of genus is one of the contained genera.
-The union of genera is considered in Rule 38.

 ##### Rule 40
 If no type genera were placed in the taxon, a new name based on the selected type must be proposed. (see [Rule 22](#rule-22))